GINQO/qliksense-thumbnail-generator/README.md

+**GINQO QlikSense Thumbnail generator** is a bookmarklet to take screenshot of your QlikSense app in proper size ratio and download it into JPEG.
+It depends on the [dom-to-image](https://github.com/tsayen/dom-to-image) Javascript library by Anatolii Saienko, Paul Bakaus (original idea) that is hardcoded in the script.
+It generates an image from the QlikSense sheet app in Base64 format with javascript without create external calls to any server or anything on every modern browser.

+**About bookmarklet**

+A [bookmarklet](https://en.wikipedia.org/wiki/Bookmarklet) is like a bookmark, but instead of loading a specific page, it injects JavaScript into the current page in your browser for added functionality.

 **Installation**

 Installation of this bookmarklet is performed by creating a new bookmark, and pasting the code below into  the URL destination field.
 Or go to [https://ginqo.com/thumbnail](https://ginqo.com/thumbnail) and drag the button to your bookmarks bar.